joostkremers/visual-fill-column/README.md

 `visual-fill-column-disable-fringe`: if set to `t`, the left fringe is disabled.
 Note that if `visual-fill-column-center-text` is set to `t`, both the left and right fringes are disabled.

 All three options are buffer-local, so the values you set through Customize are default values.
-They can also be set in mode hooks of directory or file local variables in order to customise particular files or file types.
+They can also be set in mode hooks or directory or file local variables in order to customise particular files or file types.